-I went on a little vacation with a couple of girlfriends and our families over the Memorial Day weekend.
-We’ve been friends for almost 15 years and while I was the first to enter motherhood over 8 years ago (and 3 kids later!), my two girlfriends are still new to the gig, having just become moms less than 3 years ago, and both with only 1 child.
-While us experienced moms always have a thing or two to learn as our first born get older and enter new stages, when it comes to babies, we tend to feel pretty competent and think we know all there is to know (at least I do).
-Well I was reminded once again, that us experienced moms could always learn a thing or two from fellow moms, and especially from first time moms.
-Here’s why.
+I went on a little vacation with a couple of girlfriends and our families recently.
+We’ve been friends for almost 15 years, and while I was the first to enter motherhood over 8 years ago (I’ve since had two more children), my girlfriends are still new to the gig, having just become moms less than 3 years ago, and both with only 1 child.

-First time moms tend to have the time and interest in seeking out all that is new, innovative and trendsetting.
-This goes for everything from new baby products to different parenting methods, sleep training methods and discipline strategies.
-While our experience is priceless and what will always be our most valuable asset as mothers, new products and research can make our job easier, safer and more fun.
-I’ve come to truly appreciate and seek out the advice and tips from my new mommy friends who seem to know all about the latest and greatest thing to try.
-While I don’t always try what’s new, it’s nice to be kept abreast.
+And while our experience is priceless and what will always be our most valuable asset as mothers, new products and research can make our job easier, safer, and more fun.
+I’ve come to truly appreciate and seek out advice from my new mommy friends who seem to know all the latest and greatest things to try.
+I don’t always try what’s new, but it’s nice to be kept up to speed.

-So while us experienced moms will always be able to offer advice and knowledge to those experiencing mommyhood for the first time, remember, that we too could always learn something from them as well.
-Be open to what knowledge they have to offer, and you just might be surprised at how much you’ll learn!
+So while experienced moms will always be able to offer advice and knowledge to those stepping into mommyhood for the first time, remember — we too could always learn something from new moms as well.
+Be open to the knowledge they have to offer, and you just might be surprised at how much you’ll learn!